-- Close to the house or in the building of higher walls for the garden it is best to build a mortared wall so that it can remain fairly slender and of constant thickness.
-This should incorporate a damp proof course at its foot and have a top capping also bedded on a damp proof course. - Garden walls should match either the building or the local drystone walling style. - At the settlement's edges where land has been taken out of agricultural use the boundary wall should be akin to the dry-stone field walls with slightly 'battered' i.e. sloping faces to give strength and the copings set tightly on top or bedded on an inconspicuous layer of mortar or turf. - Generally the coursing of stone walls should follow the contours of the ground.
+- of higher walls for the garden it is best to build a mortared wall so that it can remain fairly slender and of constant thickness.
+This should incorporate a damp proof course at its foot and have a top capping also bedded on a damp proof course. - Garden walls should match either the building or the local drystone walling style. - land has been taken out of agricultural use the boundary wall should be akin to the dry-stone field walls with slightly 'battered' i.e. sloping faces to give strength and the copings set tightly on top or bedded on an inconspicuous layer of mortar or turf. - Walls should follow the contours of the ground.